Devi (1999 film)

 Devi is a 1999 Indian Telugu-language fantasy film directed by Kodi Ramakrishna and produced by M. S. Raju.
 The film stars Prema as the title character alongside Vanitha, Shiju, Abu Salim and Bhanuchander.
 Sowkar Janaki and Babu Mohan play supporting roles.
 The plot follows Devi, a Nagini who descends to Earth and faces an evil snake prince.
 Vanitha, Shiju, and Salim make their debuts in Telugu cinema.
 The music was composed by debutant Devi Sri Prasad.
-The film was released on 12 March 1999 and became a success at the box office.
+The film was released on 12 March 1999 and became a blockbuster at the box office.

 Plot

 Devi, a Nagini from the Nagaloka comes to Earth on the day of an eclipse with her friends to perform a special pooja.
 Naginis must return before the eclipse starts, otherwise, they lose their power until the eclipse completes.
 However, Devi is distracted by Dantra, an evil Naga who had been punished by Nagadeva, the righteous snake king, earlier and was sent to hell as a punishment.
 Dantra imprisons Devi with fire during the eclipse while her other friends return to Nagaloka before the eclipse.

 Devi is saved by Suseela's father who is killed by Dantra in the process.
 Devi decides to save Suseela from her relatives as an act of reciprocation.
 She plans to marry Suseela with her cousin Raghava but they are unaware of their relationship.
 Raghava and Suseela fall in love.
 Devi patches the broken relationship between their families and they get married.

 Nagadeva appears before Devi and commands her to return to Nagaloka.
 Devi refuses as she intends to stay back to protect Suseela.
 She promises Nagadeva that she would return once Suseela gives birth to a child because the child would be a Godly blessed one which saves Sussela from Dantra.
 Nagadeva accepts and gives her power which can even bring back the lost life.
 Vijay, Raghava's younger brother loves Devi but she avoids him.

 In the meantime, Suseela becomes pregnant and everyone is happy.
 Dantra, with the help of another evil, imprisons Devi for a while and attacks Suseela.
 Suseela falls from the stairs, injures herself and the baby dies after getting hit.
 Devi with the help of Nagadeva's power resurrects the baby.
 Suseela gives birth to a boy and on its naming ceremony, Dantra confronts Devi that the child was born at an inauspicious time therefore, Raghava's life is under threat.
 Devi postpones her departure to Nagaloka as a result.